SmithSamuelM/Papers/whitepapers/DIDRevised.md

 The semantics are as follows:

-If no metadata path component are provided after the idstring the the did-fragment refers to the default DID Document wherever that is.
-A metadata path of *:dd *is the same as the default DID Document.
-If the a meta-data path is provided then it refers to a predefined meta-data document given by the path.
-Thus the meta-data in a DID document could be split up into different documents with different lookup/caching behavior.
+If no meta data path component is provided after the idstring then the did-fragment refers to the default DID Document wherever that is.
+A meta data path of *:dd *is the same as the default DID Document.
+If a meta data path is provided then it refers to a predefined meta data document given by the path.
+Thus the meta data in a DID document could be split up into different documents with different lookup/caching behavior.

 Example: